gomfunkel/node-mailchimp/README.md

  * MailChimp Partner API (Version 1.3)
  * Mandrill API (Version 1.0)

-Further information on the MailChimp API and its features is available at [http://apidocs.mailchimp.com](http://apidocs.mailchimp.com)
+Further information on the MailChimp API and its features is available at [http://apidocs.mailchimp.com](http://apidocs.mailchimp.com).
+If you want to know more about the Mandrill API and its features have a look at [https://mandrillapp.com/api/docs/](https://mandrillapp.com/api/docs/).

-## Attention: API changes in 0.9.0

-Version 0.9.0 of _node-mailchimp_ changed the API so that your existing applications developed with earlier versions will most probably break.
-The reason for the changes is being more compliant to node.js code conventions regarding error handling.
-Please make sure that your applications are refactored to use the new API when updating.

-The two important changes are:

-1. When throwing errors an error object is now thrown instead of a string like in earlier versions.
-2. Every callback now receives two arguments: The first one is an error object which is null when no error occured, the second one the actual data.

-The following documentation is using the new API, please refer to it for examples.

 ## Installation